 As soon as you are connected to a torrenting site, anyone in the swarm can easily see your IP address.

-With a secure VPN connection, you can mask your identity and maximise your security when torrenting.
+With a secure VPN connection, you can mask your identity and maximize your security when torrenting.

 For instance, selecting a US server will allow you to view the US version of Netflix and binge on all the extra movies and TV shows that are unavailable to Netflix users in New Zealand.